SAP HANA XS Advanced Connection Details

 This removes the view from the JSON configuration file.
 It can no longer be queried.

-Schema for User Defined Views¶
+Schema for User Defined Views

-schema by default.
-This is done to avoid the view's name clashing with an actual entity in the data model.
-You can change the name of the schema used for UserViews by setting the UserViewsSchemaName
+In order to avoid a view's name clashing with an actual entity in the data model, user defined views are exposed in the UserViews schema by default.
+To change the name of the schema used for UserViews, reset the UserViewsSchemaName property.

-Work with User Defined Views¶
+Work with User Defined Views

-For example, a SQL statement with a User Defined View called UserViews.RCustomers
+For example, a SQL statement with a user defined view called UserViews.RCustomers only lists customers in Raleigh:

 SELECT * FROM Customers WHERE City = 'Raleigh';